Exploring a Modification of $d_p$ Convergence: Introduction

-By considering admissible functions whose H\"{o}lder norm with respect to $g_0$ is controlled, one can see that for an example with splines and bubbles forming along a sequence, the distance in \eqref{def:Modifieddp2} will not be effected by these splines or bubbles.
-In fact, due to the H{\"o}lder restriction on the admissible functions, we see that $d^{D}_{p,g,g_0}(x,y)\leq Dd_{g_0}(x,y)^{\frac{p-n}{p}}$.
-It follows that the space of functions $d^{D}_{p,g,g_0}$ is a priori compact as $g$ varies but may not define a distance function if the limiting function tends to zero.
-Moreover, even if the limit does define a distance function, it is not clear that these distance functions will arise from any Riemannian metric, a property vital for the types of stability questions one might wish to address.
+By considering admissible functions whose H\"{o}lder norm with respect to $g_0$ is controlled, one can see that for an example with splines and bubbles forming along a sequence, the distance in \eqref{def:Modifieddp2} will not be sensitive to these splines or bubbles.
+In particular, the examples given by the first named author and C. Sormani \cite{Allen-Sormani-2} which are conformal to a sphere and develop a spline or bubble (Examples 3.5 and 3.7 of \cite{Allen-Sormani-2}, respectively) would converge to a round sphere in the modified $d_p$ sense.
 In addition, the distance in \eqref{def:Modifieddp2} retains the positive features of the $d_p$ distance not being sensitive to shortcuts developing along a sequence as in the examples of \cite{KK,LNN}.
 We will elaborate on these conclusions after the statement of the main theorem.